db-migrate/english-docs/Developers/contributing.md

  * You should pull changes from the master project regularly and rebase against them to make your own life easier!

+## The Developer getting started

+Just as the user, we want you to find an easy start into the code.
+If you follow the following guide, most of your question should be resolved before they arise.

+### Splitted Projects

+To enable the best possible flexibility, db-migrate is from v0.10.x designed to be extendable.
+This is the reason why the drivers aren't anymore in the db-migrate project.
+Instead you will find them in their own.

+This also means everyone can create anytime a new driver, without directly contributing to the project.
+If you want that your driver is going to be maintained by us you have obviously to work with us and the repository to your driver have to enter the db-migrate organization.

+Ok enough introduction now, let's get you started, click one of the following links if you want to:

+  * Create your own driver

+  * Contribute to db-migrate itself